Tap below for Corrections Menu

 Electronic Monitoring Program Placement

 The Cook County Sheriff’s Electronic Monitoring Program (EM) is a pre-trial monitoring program created to ease overcrowding in the Cook County Department of Corrections.
-Since its inception in 1989, over 300,000 DOC Inmates have been placed on EM.
-The monitoring program is used as a community-based alternative incarceration concept that allows pre-trial, and short-time sentenced inmates to remain in the community instead of being incarcerated in jail.
-The average daily population of this program is well over 2000.
+Since its inception in 1989, over 300,000 DOC individuals in custody have been placed on EM.
+The monitoring program is used as a community-based alternative incarceration concept that allows pre-trial, and short-time sentenced individuals in custody to remain in the community instead of being incarcerated in jail.
+The average daily population of this program is well over 3,000.

 How It Works

-The detainee is fitted with an ankle bracelet that is the transmitter.
-The detainee wears the ankle bracelet 24 hours a day.
-The transmitter emits a constant radio signal to the Home Monitoring Receiving Unit (HMRU) – a receiver with a built in cellphone.
-Over the telephone line, the HMRU informs the Monitoring Center when the detainee leaves and enters the home, as well as if he/she were to tamper with the equipment.
-Tampering includes but is not limited to moving the HMRU from its designated location in the residence, unplugging the HMRU, breaking into the HMRU, and/or treating/using the equipment in such a way as to activate other tamper detectors.
+The individual in custody is fitted with an ankle bracelet that is a global positioning system.
+The individual in custody wears the ankle bracelet 24 hours a day.
+The transmitter emits a global positioning location to the Electronic Monitoring Unit and is also a two-way communication device.
+The GPS bracelet informs the Monitoring Center when the individual in custody leaves and enters the home, the places of travel, as well as if the equipment has been tampered.
+Tampering includes but is not limited to attempting to or removing the ankle bracelet, failure to charge and allowing the bracelet battery to deplete, damaging the bracelet, or treating/using the equipment in such a way as to activate other tamper detectors.

 What EM Participants Can Do While On The Program